Career and Technical Education Pathways

 Video Production 2

-The students will work as a team to increase their communication, videography, editing, storytelling and computer skills for a variety of audiences and purposes.
-Students film an assortment of school events and topics to be shared with their school/community.
+In this project-based class, students work in teams to increase their communication, videography, editing, storytelling, and computer art skills for a variety of audiences and purposes.
+Video art projects may include filming an assortment of school events and topics to be shared with their school/community.
 Technical skills focus on advanced techniques with camera work, audio, lighting, digital workflows and storytelling techniques.
 Students practice 3 steps to making movies using pre-production, production and post-production skills.
 Students build on their foundation from Video Production 1 to tell visual stories, communicate and develop voice for school and community purposes.

 High School